-Also, the break in the routine you’re in of thinking and stressing, helps you to shift your focus and allows you take that little time out that can help redirect and refocus your thoughts when you have to get back to it.
+Also, the break in the routine you’re in of thinking and stressing, helps you to shift your focus and allows you to take that little time out that can help redirect and refocus your thoughts when you have to get back to it.

-2 – Make a To Do List
+2 – Make a To-Do List

 More often than not what I think I need to do versus what I actually need to do is usually quite far off, with me thinking I have way more to do than I really do.

-I love lists so much I create them and share them with others.
-Check out Krystal Kleidon Planners to find all the latest lists I’ve been making (and fun planners too!).
+Check out Project Hot Mess Planners to find all the latest lists I’ve been making (and fun planners too!).

 3 – Smile